CHEVROLET'S NEW SPYDER

 From CHEVROLET PUBLIC RELATIONS DEPARTMENT - DETROIT, MICHIGAN

-The following pictures were taken by Ken Mahoy at a Chevrolet Vega meet in Green Bay, WI in 2000, and were used with his permission, Thanks Ken (must have been a rush seeing this gem in person)!
+The pictures on the right were taken by Ken Mahoy at a Chevrolet Vega meet in Green Bay, WI in 2000, and were used with his permission.

-Unfortunately only one of these prototypes was ever produced and it was used on the auto show curcuit in 1976.
-It is a '76 Monza 2+2 Sport Hatchback with a heavily modified front and rear facia, and sports a Cosworth Vega powerplant.
+Based on the interior, the car used was a 1975 Chevrolet Monza 2+2 but also used the Borg Warner 5-speed that didn't see the light of day until the 1976 model year.
+Unfortunately only one of these prototypes was ever produced and it was used on the Auto Show curcuit in 1976.
 GM still owns the car and it only sees the light of day every few years or so, most recently at another Cosworth Vega meet in Michigan, 2006.